ibm-cloud-docs/power-iaas/ha-dr-public-cloud.md

 ## Disaster recovery mechanisms
 {: #dr-aix-ibmi}

 You can implement a disaster recovery mechanism between two AIX VSIs that are installed on separate IBM Cloud data centers by using GLVM replication.
 For a complete tutorial, see [AIX Disaster Recovery with IBM {{site.data.keyword.powerSys_notm}}](https://cloud.ibm.com/media/docs/downloads/power-iaas-tutorials/PowerVS_AIX_DR_Tutorial_v1.pdf){: external}.
-The Transmission Control Protocol (TCP) helps in tuning to improve wide area network (WAN) connection performance between AIX virtual machines.
-For more information, see [IBM support](https://www.ibm.com/support/pages/node/6410510).
+You can tune the Transmission Control Protocol (TCP) to improve wide area network (WAN) connection performance between AIX virtual machines.
+For more information, see [TCP tuning for AIX WAN connections](https://www.ibm.com/support/pages/node/6410510){: external}.

 You can implement disaster recovery mechanisms between two IBM i VSIs by using PowerHA geographic mirroring.
 For a complete tutorial, see [IBM i Disaster Recovery with IBM {{site.data.keyword.powerSys_notm}}](https://cloud.ibm.com/media/docs/downloads/power-iaas-tutorials/PowerVS_IBMi_DR_Tutorial_v1.pdf){: external}.

 ## Business Continuity through backup and restore
 {: #ha-dr-ha-business}

 [{{site.data.keyword.on-prem}}]{: tag-red} Your application configuration and data are not backed up automatically.
-To recover from a disaster, IBM backs up your configuration data that is required to rebuild a pod.
+To recover from a disaster, IBM backs up the configuration data that is needed to rebuild a pod.
 The configuration data includes the virtual machine configurations and private cloud image repositories.
 However, backup and restoration of client data and client OS images is your responsibility.

 [{{site.data.keyword.off-prem}}]{: tag-blue} Your {{site.data.keyword.powerSys_notm}} configuration and data are not backed up automatically.
 You can back up your virtual server to [Cloud Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) as explained in [Backup strategies for {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-backup-strategies).
 You can also restore your virtual server in case a critical failure occurs.

 Importing and exporting images requires a considerable amount of processing power and network bandwidth.
-As a result, you can submit only one import or export request before it is queued.
+As a result, you can submit only one import or export request at a time.
+Any additional import or export requests are queued.
 Typically, users import or export system disks (AIX rootvg disks) that are less than 1 TB to facilitate the transfer to and from Cloud Object Storage.
-If your image is greater than 1 TB, your transfer might take a long time and be prone to failure.
+If your image is greater than 1 TB, the transfer might take longer to complete and is more likely to fail.
 The maximum uncompressed image that you can import or export is **10 TB**.